PedroS11/shaman-king-episode-bot/README.md

 ` yarn migrate:generate src/infrastructure/database/migration/<migration name>`

 ## Build
 The transpiled files are created inside the dist folder.
-This name is defined on tsconfig.json file and to renamed it you need to change the compilerOptions.outDir property.
+This name is defined on tsconfig.json file and to rename it you need to change the compilerOptions.outDir property.

 #### Build code
 > ```npm run build``` or ``yarn build``

+## Run the bot locally with docker DB

+ Comment the service `shaman-king-bot` so that only the `postgres` and `pgadmin` are uncommented

+> `mkdir data`  <-- The folder where the database volume will be mounted

+> `docker-compose build && docker-compose up -d` or `make start`

+> ```npm run dev``` or ``yarn dev``

+## Run the bot and DB with docker
+> `mkdir data`  <-- The folder where the database volume will be mounted

+> `docker-compose build && docker-compose up -d` or `make start`

+## Makefile

+This repo has a [Makefile](Makefile) with some useful commands to avoid running long docker commands

 ## Docker

-The bot was built using Docker so it doesn't depende on external services.
-It includes a PostgreSQL dabatase and the PgAdmin dashboard so you can manage your data
+The bot was built using Docker so it doesn't depend on external services.
+It includes a PostgreSQL database and the PgAdmin dashboard so you can manage your data
 In order to do it:
 - Access `localhost:5050` and insert the credentials specified on the `docker-compose.yml`